-Is Netflix’s The Chalk Line Based on a True Story?
+Netflix’s The Chalk Line: Is the Spanish Movie Inspired by a True Story?

 Originally titled ‘Jaula,’ Netflix’s ‘The Chalk Line‘ is a horror thriller movie that revolves around a girl named Clara who crosses paths with a couple, and chaos ensues.
 Paula (Elena Anaya) and Simón (Pablo Molinero) find Clara (Eva Tennear) in the middle of the road and take her to a hospital, where they learn that the girl is traumatized and not much is known about her identity.
 She doesn’t talk much, sits within a box she drew with chalk, and is visibly scared to step out of it.
 Paula decides to form a bond with this girl, understand her, and unravel her dark past.